-Notice of Cancellation Universal Te Universal Technical Institute - 5151 Rege Universal Technical Institute - 721 Lockha Universal Technical Institute - 301 West H ent Boulevard, Irving, TX aven Drive, Houston, TX I,, do hereby notify Univ versal Technical Institute a t the address (Student's Printed Name) above of my intent to cancel my Enrollment Agreement dated the of , 20 I am initiating this written Notice of Cancellation within the 72-hour c cancellation period that exp oires on the of, 20 as stated in th ne Refund and Cancellation Policy.
-A full refund will be made to any student who cancels the Enrollment the third day excluding Saturdays, Sundays and legal holidays) after the refund will also be made to any student who cancels enrollment within days, except that the school may retain not more than \$100 in any additional extra expense that are necessary for the portion of the program atternal Agreement.
-A full refund will also be made to any student who cancels their enrollment. the Enrollment Agreement in the student's first three s Iministrative fees charged, nded and stated separately is signed.
-A full scheduled class as well as items of on the Enrollment the third day excluding Saturdays, Sundays and legal holidays) following a tour and d inspection of the school.
-Student's Signature Date Student's Printed Name Date Student's Social Security No -
+Notice of Cancellation Universal Technical Institute - 5151 Rege Universal Technical Institute - 5151 Rege Universal Technical Institute - 721 Lockha Universal Technical Institute - 301 West H ent Boulevard, Irving, TX aven Drive, Houston, TX l,, do hereby notify Univ checked versal Technical Institute at th e address (Student's Printed Name) above of my intent to cancel my Enrollment Agreement dated the of , 20 I am initiating this written Notice of Cancellation within the 72-hour c cancellation period that expire S on the of, 20 as stated in th ne Refund and Cancellation Po olicy.
+A full refund will be made to any student who cancels the Enrollment the third day excluding Saturdays, Sundays and legal holidays) after t refund will also be made to any student who cancels enrollment withi days, except that the school may retain not more than \$100 in any ad extra expense that are necessary for the portion of the program atten Agreement. the Enrollment Agreement is s in the student's first three sch ministrative fees charged, as igned.
+A full eduled class well as items of A full refund will also be made to any student who cancels their enrol the third day lment within three (3) days (u ntil midnight of excluding Saturdays, Sundays and legal holidays) following a tour and d inspection of the school.
+Student's Signature Date Student's Printed Name Date Student's Social Security No